seirana/WESscDRS/README.md

 Available CPU cores and memory.
 Scheduler settings (e.g., local or SLURM).
 Paths for reference databases.
-Please take a look at the installation and configuration documentation for details. ???????
+Please refer to the installation and configuration documentation for more details.

 ## Installing dependencies
 ### Step 1: Install Nextflow
 Nextflow requires Bash 3.2 (or later) and Java 17 (or later, up to 24) to be installed.
-Follow the instructions from [Nextflow installation guidance](https://www.nextflow.io/docs/latest/install.html#install-page) to check requirements and step-by-step installation.
+Follow the instructions from the [Nextflow installation guidance](https://www.nextflow.io/docs/latest/install.html#install-page) to check the requirements and perform a step-by-step installation.

 ### Step 2: Install Singularity
 You can install Singularity via the [Singularity Quickstart Guide](https://docs.sylabs.io/guides/3.9/user-guide/quick_start.html) or